openedx/edx-documentation/README.rst

 ###################
-EdX Documentation
+edX Documentation
 ###################

 The edx-documentation repository contains source files for most of the documentation for edX partners and the Open edX community.

-This repository is managed by the edX Documentation team.
+* A new site, `docs.openedx.org`_, is currently being built.
+Before adding new documentation to this repo, consider if the documentation should be added, or moved, to the new site.
+See the rationale for this decision, as well as more on how the new site is organized, in `this decision document`_.

 * API documentation that includes docstrings from code files is stored in the repository of that module.